I have always been interested in the mind-body connection.

 I knew that the job I did as a parent would be reflective of my own psychological growth.
 However, I was surprised at how much there was to learn!
 Being the oldest of four, I had cared for babies but as my own children got a little older I began to see that parenting was a lot more complicated than I imagined.
 I took my first parenting course in 1992!

 In 2004 I became a certified Love and Logic® parenting facilitator.
 It is an international program based in Colorado, created by America’s parenting experts, Jim Fay, and Foster W. Cline, M.D.
 The ideas and techniques were brilliant but I still had questions about why our own habitual reactions sometimes get in the way of applying good parenting techniques.

 In my search for more answers, after successfully sending my two children off to college, I studied many different parenting programs and the psychology behind them.
 Living in Stamford, CT, I landed on Dan Siegel’s work and everything started to make sense!
 For years I immersed myself in his attachment research, his Mindsight lectures and his books about the brain and what it meant to, ”Parent from the Inside Out.”
-I joined a book club with four psychologists to focus on how to apply Siegel’s and other neuroscientist’s practices to my work.
+For five years, I participated in a consult group with four psychologists working to integrate Dan Siegel's and other neuroscientist's teachings into our work.

 I started teaching Siegel’s Mindsight practices in my parenting classes and it immediately helped parents do what they intended to do and feel much more confident and in control of their own emotional reactions and fears.

 The synergy I experienced between the Feldenkrais Method Training, Dan Siegel’s Mindsight perspective and the Conscious Discipline parenting program was so exciting to me!
 They were all somatic practices leading to greater awareness of what we are doing, feeling and thinking.

 This was a huge inspiration for the parenting programs I designed then and have taught since 2006.